Helping entrepreneurs and leaders turn their voice into revenue that honors their worth—with more clarity, more integrity, and far less burnout.

 But what started as a backup plan became the blueprint for everything I teach now.

-That legacy didn’t just shape where I come from—it reshaped what I teach.
+My father's legacy didn’t just shape where I come from; it reshaped what I teach.

-I began to see how the same structural bias my father studied was showing up in my own life—just in a different field.
+I began to see how the same structural bias he studied and taught was showing up in my own life, but just in different fields.

 But what I didn’t understand then is what I teach now: